nlsynth/karuta/README.md

 (If you do 'make install', karuta command will be available at the path you specified)

-## Overview
-Karuta Script is an object oriented scripting language.
-The syntax is similar to JavaScript, Python, Ruby or so on.
-Minimum code looks like as follows.

-     def Kernel.main() {
-       // Do some computation, I/O or call other methods.
-     }

-This defines a method 'main' of 'Kernel' object.
-It can be called like this.

-     Kernel.main()  // or just main() as 'Kernel' is default.

-Now some computation is defined within object 'Kernel', so Karuta compiler can take a snapshot of this object and transform it into RTL.

-     Kernel.compile()  // A snapshot is taken.
-     // "my_module_rtl.html" is also possible.
-     Kernel.writeHdl("my_module_rtl.v")

-### Features (selected)
-(Still many of them are just in demo level).

-* Prototype based object system
-    * Object.clone() to create derivative designs
-* Interger with width
-    * Declaration like "var x #32"
-* Threads
-* Channels
-* Verilog embedding
-* HTML output (in addition to Verilog)
-* (WIP: SSA based optimizers, scheduling and allocation)

 ## Command line options

 * Debug options